What Does Martin Lewis REALLY Think About Equity Release?

 Customer Opinions on Martin Lewis and Equity Release

-Customer opinions on Martin Lewis and equity release often appreciate his pragmatic advice, emphasising thorough research and cautious consideration before engaging with equity release schemes.
+Customer opinions on Martin Lewis and equity release often reflect an appreciation for his pragmatic advice, emphasising thorough research and cautious consideration before engaging with equity release schemes.

 What equity release customers think can be seen in their responses on consumer review websites such as TrustPilot, Review Centre, and SmartMoneyPeople.